GenBank Loader Developer Manual

 Gene-ref_syn_E

-** processing all direct children of this element, but the name is not checked
+** processing all direct children of this element, but the name is not

 SeqFeatData_cdregion